Search for meteorological sonde with RaspberryPi

 this screen:

-If we have previously decoded the probe position and the GPS receiver
+previously decoded the position of the probe and the GPS receiver sees

-sees enough satellite to determine our location, the search can begin.
+enough satellites to determine our position, then the search can begin.

 indicates the direction we should go to the probe.
 Always hold the red